 Day 3: Hot Springs Tour

-The bathable geothermal hot springs of Reyjkadalur Valley are tucked inside the scenic Mt.
-Hengill hiking area, near Hveragerði.
+The geothermal hot springs of Reykjadalur Valley, tucked inside the scenic Mt.
+Hengill hiking area, near Hveragerði, are a bather’s delight.
 The most memorable way to reach Reyjkadalur is on horseback; Eldhestar offers a 9-hour tour from Reykjavík, with 5 or 6 hours in the saddle.
 (The small, manageable, good-natured Icelandic horse is great for beginners.)
-Alternatively, rent a car for the day and hike the route.
-The drive is less than an hour one-way, and the hike can be accomplished in as little as 2 1/2 hours round-trip.
-Don't forget your swimsuit.
+Alternatively, rent a car for the day and hike the route, or sign up for a group hike.
+The drive is less than an hour one-way, and the hike can be accomplished in as little as 2.5 hours round-trip.
+Don’t forget your swimsuit.

 Day 4: The Blue Lagoon

 The Blue Lagoon spa -- built around a blue-green geothermal lake within a jet-black expanse of black lava -- is Iceland's most popular visitor destination.
-Sign up with tour company Tþingvallaleið for transportation to the lagoon on the way to the airport.
+Sign up with tour company Reykjavík Excursions for transportation to the lagoon on the way to the airport, then bathe and exfoliate to your heart’s content until it’s time to catch your flight home.
 Allow 2 hours at the lagoon, more if you plan on spa treatments or eating at the restaurant.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.